Assistant Professor

 Some students further their education by attending graduate school for allied health professions.

-Exercise science is an ideal companion major to pre-allied health/pre-physical therapy and pre-athletic training.
+Exercise science is an ideal companion major to the pre-allied health/pre-physical therapy major or the sport medicine minor.

 The exercise science major prepares students to: